Kodular/Documentation/docs/components/media/qr-code.md

 ### Generate Qr Code

-Create a QR Code and the result is a link to it.
-Example: Set the resolution(in pixel) to 200(height and width has the same value) and text to: Hello world!.
-Result: QR code resolution is 200x200, text = Hello world!
-Your text input is encoded in the link automatically.
+Generates a QR code locally on the device using the current Text, Size, Charset, FrontColor, BackgroundColor, Margin and Format properties.
+The result is delivered through the GotResponse event as a local file:// URI to the rendered image.

 <div class="block" ai2-block="method" not-rendered="true" value="%7B%22componentName%22:%20%22QR%20Code%22,%20%22name%22:%20%22Generate%20Qr%20Code%22,%20%22output%22:%20false,%20%22param%22:%20%5B%5D%7D"></div>